diya2024-mamba/monorepo/README.md

 ## Setup

-If you use VSCode, you can use the provided devcontainer (`devcontainer.json`).
+If you use VSCode, you can use the provided devcontainer (`.devcontainer`).

 To install locally using conda: